 In 2005, Dale became the oldest person to make the cut at the U.S. Senior Open, eventually finishing 37th at age 69.

-Dale is a member of the Colorado Sports Hall of Fame and the University of Colorado Athletic Hall of Fame.
-In 2019, he received the inaugural Hale Irwin Medal, recognizing outstanding Colorado golfers who “exhibit competitiveness, resiliency and a proven record of winning.”
+A member of the Colorado Sports Hall of Fame and the University of Colorado Athletic Hall of Fame, Dale in 2019 received the inaugural Hale Irwin Medal, recognizing outstanding Colorado golfers who “exhibit competitiveness, resiliency and a proven record of winning.”

 1986 Golf Person of the Year